MEGA65/open-roms/CONFIG.md

 If enabled, STOP key terminates insert/quote mode (like on BlackBox cartridge).

+Feature needs 12 bytes in KERNAL segment.
+If unsure - enable.

+### `CONFIG_EDIT_TABULATORS`

+If enabled, allows use of TAB (or CTRL+>) and SHIFT+TAB (or CTRL+<) to switch between predefined tabulator positions.

-Feature needs 10 bytes in KERNAL segment.
+Feature needs 35-45 bytes in KERNAL segment.
 If unsure - enable.

 ## Software features